cgat-developers/ruffus/doc/tutorials/new_tutorial/transform_in_parallel.rst

 :ref:`@follows <decorators.follows>`
 ***************************************

-    If there is some reason one task has to precede the other, then this can be specified explicitly using :ref:`@follows <decorators.follows>`:
+    If there is some extrinsic reason one non-dependent task has to precede the other, then this can be specified explicitly using :ref:`@follows <decorators.follows>`:

         .. code-block:: python